MaryaSaki/master-thesis-desirability-pipelines/README.md

 Recommended environment: Python 3.10+

 Note: The industrial dataset used in Pipeline 3 is not included due to confidentiality.
 Pipelines 1 and 2 are fully reproducible.
-The industrial dataset used in Pipeline 3 is not included due to confidentiality.
-Pipelines 1 and 2 are fully reproducible.

 ---

 ##  Thesis Reference

 Saki, M. (2026).
-*Visualization of Multi-Objective Optimization using Desirability Functions.*
+Visualization of Multi-Objective Optimization using Desirability Functions.
 Master’s Thesis, TH Köln – University of Applied Sciences.
 ---